 The speech data used in this study comprises 16 brief audio excerpts derived from dyadic argumentative discussions among French-L1 learners of English at CEFR B1 and B2 levels.
-The excerpts were extracted from the CLES Corpus of Spontaneous L2 English [31], totaling 11 hours of speech.
+The excerpts were extracted from the CLES Corpus of Spontaneous L2 English (reference to previous study), totaling 11 hours of speech.

 The whole corpus was annotated with the pipeline described in Section 2.1.
-The pause-duration threshold was set at 180 ms, as shorter pauses can be mistaken for stop closures [32], with an upper limit of 2 s as suggested in a previous study [25].
-Given that the processing pipeline does not take into account secondary stress, only 2- and 3-syllable words were considered.
+The pause-duration threshold was set at 180 ms, as shorter pauses can be mistaken for stop closures [30], with an upper limit of 2 s as suggested in a previous study (reference to previous work).
+Given that the processing pipeline does not take into account secondary stress, only 2- and 3syllable words were considered.
 Pauses were categorized as between clauses (BC), between phrases (BP), and within phrases (WP) for consistency with prior studies [10, 11].